aldercode/hashnode-aldercode/cknsu1wpd00jsass187ym5tb8.md

 I recently discovered that I'm one of them.

-Before I launch into an undoubtedly fascinating diatribe of just why I called it a day on the challenge early (for the second time, I might add) allow me to answer a possible question you may have: "Who cares?"
+Before I launch into an undoubtedly fascinating diatribe on just why I called it a day on the challenge early (for the second time, I might add) allow me to answer a possible question you may have: "Who cares?"

 Well, I do 😏.
 That's the point of a personal developer blog - it's as much for me as for my readers.